 The obj format also allows segments to be grouped, so that a single segment register can be used to refer to all the segments in a group.
-NASM therefore supplies the GROUP directive, whereby you can code which will define a group called dgroup to contain the segments data and bss.
+NASM therefore supplies the GROUP directive, whereby you can code segment bss group dgroup data bss which will define a group called dgroup to contain the segments data and bss.
 Like SEGMENT, GROUP causes the group name to be defined as a symbol, so that you can refer to a variable var in the data segment as var wrt data or as var wrt dgroup, depending on which segment value is currently in your segment register.

-segment data

 ; some data

-segment bss

 ; some uninitialised data

-group dgroup data bss